(last updated 25th May 2018)

 - Details of the product or service that you have requested

-- Any additional information you choose to provide me with if necessary to our business
+- Any additional information you choose to provide me with if necessary to my business

 Why I need your information and how I use it: